harshithdeva/SpendWise/README.md

 ### 📈 Detailed Analysis Page
 Dive deeper into your financial data through a suite of advanced, responsive plots.
 Layouts are optimized for readability across screen sizes.

+### 🧾 Transaction Report Generator
+Users can now generate and download a CSV report of their transactions for any custom date range directly from the dashboard.
+This allows for offline access, budgeting, or further analysis using spreadsheet tools.

 ### 👤 Profile Management
 Update your name, email, and password from the profile page.
 All changes are securely validated and applied instantly.